West Didsbury & Chorlton A.F.C.: Grounds

-From 1908 until 1914, the club play at Shorts Farm on Wilmslow Road in what is now Rusholme, before moving to Christie Playing Fields.
+From 1908 until 1914, the club played at Shorts Farm on Wilmslow Road in what is now Rusholme, before moving to Christie Playing Fields.
 The club were evicted when this ground was sold for development in the late 1980s, with no fixed home until they moved to the then disused Recreation Ground on Brookburn Road in the Chorltonville area of Chorlton for the 1997–98 season.
 Since 2019, the ground has been officially known as The Step Places Stadium for sponsorship reasons.

-There are two entrances to the Recreation Ground: a main turnstile through which the majority of supporters enter off Brookburn Road, and an additional shed from the public footpath by Hardy Farm, sometimes used as an away supporter entrance.
-Though crowds are typically unsegregated, in the event of any there being an allocated away section of the ground, it is the latter entrance that is used by travelling support.
+There are two entrances to The Step Places Stadium: two pairs of turnstiles off the Brookburn Road cul-de-sac through which the majority of supporters enter, and an additional turnstile off the public footpath through Hardy Farm, which has on occasion been used as a de facto away supporter entrance.

-The ground's capacity comprises mainly uncovered standing across both sides of pitch, with some viewing available from an embankment behind the dugouts.
-There are 2 separate stands at either end of the pitch: a 100 capacity covered seating area named the Rob Turley Stand in honour of the club's former player and longstanding chair, and a covered standing area at the opposite side that is known as the Shed End, but remains officially unnamed.
-There are an additional 50 seats in front of the clubhouse, which adjoins the Turley stand, and uncovered standing around the rest of the ground.
+The ground comprises standing areas around all sides of the pitch, with elevated viewing available from two stands, the clubhouse frontage and an embankment behind the dugouts.
+The stands are located at either end of the pitch: a 100 capacity covered seating area named the Rob Turley Stand - in honour of the club's former player and longstanding chair - and a covered standing area at the opposite end known as the Shed End.
+There are an additional 50 seats in front of the clubhouse, which adjoins the Rob Turley Stand.

-Since 2022, the club has added further facilities in order to deal with larger crowds, with the purpose built Tea Hut serving food and drink at the clubhouse end of the ground, and a drinks bar at the shed end.
-There is also a merchandise shed and food van which are both open on men's matchdays, as well as portable toilets by the main entrance to the ground.
+Since 2022, the club has added further facilities to help manage larger crowds, with a purpose-built Tea Hut serving food and drink at the clubhouse end of the ground and a drinks bar at the Shed End.
+There is also a pop-up can bar next to the merchandise shop and a street food van, which are all open on most men's matchdays, as well as toilets at both ends of the ground.

+The Step Places Stadium's capacity was 1,200 in 2022, before being lifted to 1,320 by the 2024/25 season and 1,908 for the 2025/26 season, with a new record attendance of 1,869 achieved against Wythenshawe F.C. on 26 December 2025.

-The club also has access to the adjoining Hardy Farm pitches, which are used for matches by youth teams, reserves, and for first team training.
+The club also utilises the adjoining Hardy Farm pitches for youth team and reserve matches, and first team training.